jolespin/veba/DEVELOPMENT.md

 * Adapt `classify-eukaryotic.py` to handle actual genomes instead of just the results from `binning-eukaryotic.py`.
 This should be straightforward, it will just need to run `metaeuk_wrapper.py` and use the output.

 **Binning:**
+* Make a `--skip_concoct` option because `CONCOCT` is slow when there's a lot of BAM files while `MaxBin2` is slow when there's a lot of contigs.
 * Make a wrapper that does coassembly binning but then splits out the bins into individual samples like in VAMB
 * Need to replace the grep -v with non-eukaryota.list for final scaffolds_to_bins.tsv in binning-eukaryotic with subset_table.py using --inverse because sometimes it is returned as empty when list of contigs is large
 * Add geNomad as main option: https://github.com/apcamargo/genomad/